 Gloversville, New York

 The painted wood windows that had been put in place in the early 1970s didn't fit with the original building.
-Guidelines for the National Register of Historic Places stipulate that observers should be able to differentiate between a building's earliest components and any subsequent additions, but the firm wanted them to better fit with the building's original architecture.
-The goal was to source aluminum-clad windows that achieved the original look and required minimal maintenance.
+Guidelines for the National Register of Historic Places stipulate that outside observers should be able to differentiate between a building's earliest components and any subsequent additions, but the firm wanted them to better fit with the building's original architecture.
+The windows were similar, but slightly less elaborate than the original windows.

 Comfortable with the historic profile of E-Series windows, the firm mailed Andersen an existing piece of trim to replicate.
 Andersen obliged, sending the firm different samples of aluminum extrusion to help them match the original trim as closely as possible.

 They renovated the library with aluminum-clad wood casement, awning and fixed windows in a variety of shapes and sizes.
 One of the building's most striking features are the reading nooks on the upper floors concentrated at the crown of arch-top windows that rise as much as two full stories.